 Your infant is becoming more mobile and constant supervision and safety precautions are critical.
 Please review the advice found on Healthychildren.org.

-- Examine your home to be certain that it is childproofed.
-Ensure that electrical wires, outlets and appliances are inaccessible or protected
+- Examine your home to be certain it is childproofed.
+Ensure electrical wires, outlets, and appliances are inaccessible or protected

 - Continue to keep child's environment free of smoke, and keep the car and home nonsmoking areas

 - Never leave a toddler alone in the car or in the house.
 Do not expect young children to supervise a toddler in the house or the yard

 - Limit TV and make sure your toddler only watches shows made for her age.